awsdocs/amazon-rds-user-guide/doc_source/Overview.RDSSecurityGroups.md

 ![\[DB instance and EC2 instance in a VPC\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/con-VPC-sec-grp.png)

-For more information about using a VPC, see [Amazon Virtual Private Cloud VPCs and Amazon RDS](USER_VPC.md)\.
+For detailed instructions about configuring a VPC for this scenario, see [Tutorial: Create a VPC for use with a DB instance \(IPv4 only\)](CHAP_Tutorials.WebServerDB.CreateVPC.md)\.
+For more information about using a VPC, see [Amazon VPC VPCs and Amazon RDS](USER_VPC.md)\.

 ## Creating a VPC security group<a name="Overview.RDSSecurityGroups.Create"></a>